johnk-dev/johnk-dev.github.io/_posts/2025-07-03-GithubPagesVSNotion.md

 pin: true
 ---

-> I finally decided to give blogging a try - and had two popular platforms to try, Notion and GitHub Pages.
-I’ve tried both **Notion** and **GitHub Pages (with Jekyll)** to publish blog content — here’s what I learned, and when you might want to use one over the other.
+> I finally decided to give blogging a shot and narrowed it down to two popular options: **Notion** and **GitHub Pages (with Jekyll)**.
+After trying both, here’s what I learned — and when each one might be the better choice.

 ## ✨ TL;DR